 Being a first time writer, it was easy for me to write about people, surroundings, and events I’m familiar with.
 Since I have never lived anywhere but Versailles, I picked it to be the town for my book.
-As far as other characters go, Beth (Didier) Simons has been my best friend since before kindergarten, so this is why I made Kate's best friend Liz (obviously short for Elizabeth).
+As far as other characters go, Beth (Didier) Simons has been my best friend since before kindergarten, so this is why I made Kate's best friend Liz (short for Elizabeth).
 I also have friends Megan, Tina, and Shelly, so when I needed names for Kate's friends, I chose them.
 The bar Creekside and its owner Tony are real, and when I was in high school, we really did go to open air dances like Kate did when she first met Aaron.
 (These dances were so much fun!!)
 Versailles puts on a Relay for Life (cancer relay) every July similar to what I mention in my book, and the annual Labor Day weekend party at Carl and Linda’s cabin is real too.
-My sister-in-law, Elaine Bohman used to work for Hospice, so when I needed a nurse from Hospice, I named this character after her.
+My sister-in-law, Elaine Bohman, used to work for Hospice, so when I needed a nurse from Hospice, I named this character after her.

 I just published Mattie in March of 2019, which is a sequel to And I Believe.
 This story picks up nineteen years where And I Believe left off.
 There are new characters, and somethig big is going to happen might leave some readers not liking me.
 (Sorry!
 I went back and forth on this "something big" and knew I needed to keep it in there in order for my story to evolve the way I wanted it to.)

 I had no intention of writing anymore stories connected to And I Believe, but the idea came to me one night while I was teaching Zumba.
 No lie.
-I was up on my stage doing the salsa when I had one of those "Aha" moments.
+I was up on my stage doing some dance routine when I had one of those "Aha" moments.
 I have had another story in mind for about seven years now, and I decided why not connect it to And I Believe and Mattie.
 It's called Bottle Full of Demons, and parts of it will be told by Aaron's sister, Carey, who is only mentioned a few times in And I Believe.
 There is also a new character connected to a another new character in Mattie.
 Did you follow that? :)

 Definitely!!
 I love music, and I would listen to these songs over and over again when I was writing certain parts of And I Believe.
-Ironically, I only had one song I would listen to for Mattie and that was "When You Come Back to Me Again" by Garth Brooks.
+Crazy enough, I only had one song I would listen to for Mattie and that was "When You Come Back to Me Again" by Garth Brooks.